 You would think the outdoors would be the most accessible activity around, right?
-All you need to be outside is to be outside, right?
+All you need to be outside is to be outside?
 Unfortunately, that isn’t the case.
-While getting outside can be expensive, gear companies try to make people think they need to spend hundreds and hundreds of dollars on outdoor clothing and equipment just to get started outside.
+While simply getting outside can be expensive, gear companies further this by trying to make people think they need to spend tons of money on clothing and equipment just to get started.

-I am here to debunk this myth and show you that you don’t need a lot of money to start getting outside more.
-I will explain what gear is worth investing in (and there really aren’t that many, to be honest) and what gear you can spend less on, especially when you’re starting out.
+I am here to debunk this myth and show you don’t need a lot of money to start getting outside.
+I will explain what gear is worth investing in (and there really isn’t much) and what gear you can spend less on, especially when you’re starting out.

 Hiking Boots: The only investment you really need

 If you make one investment in your entire camping/hiking/outdoor life, let it be hiking boots!
 If your feet aren’t comfortable walking even 5 km in your boots, you’ll never want to try a longer distance or multi-day hiking.
 A good pair of hiking boots is going to be around $200-$250.

 My hiking shoes were $189 before tax (I actually went for one of the cheaper pairs).
 I got them in 2015 and that summer I wore them for four months of hiking in the Canadian Arctic.
 Since then, I have worn them in Canada, New Zealand, Australia and Iceland.
 After all this time they still fit unbelievably well!

 When you’ll be outside overnight or hiking in the cold, it’s important to have a set of base layers.
 Your base layer is made of the clothing that goes directly over your skin.
 They should be able to wick sweat away, not get damp with sweat; since cotton retains moisture, cotton shirts and tights aren’t going to help you here.
 A little investment is needed.